cyversewarwick/expression_tutorial/README.md

 ![Data](screens/3.png)

 The expression data can be found at `iplantcollaborative/example_data/cyverseuk/expression_tutorial/data.csv` under Community Data.
 To access this, open up a Data window by pressing the Data button **(A)**.
 Then press Community Data **(B)** and navigate the folder hierarchy until you get to the right folder.
 Disclaimer - CyVerse sorts its folder names in a slightly unusual fashion, with folders starting with lower case letters only showing up after the folders that start with higher case letters.
-You can drag files directly out of a Data window into an app.
+You can drag files directly out of a Data window into an app, and this is greatly recommended as it's far easier than the alternative.

 The discussed workflow can also be performed for RNA-Seq data, but due to assumptions made by the algorithms the data has to be log-transformed to make its distribution closer to normal.
 This option is offered by the expression filter app mentioned later in the tutorial.